samyuktaathreya/jumblestherepo/README.md

 # About

 jumblestheclown is a beloved document listing almost a thousand unique anagrams.
-I have been thinking up anagrams since I was nine years old, and I have been writing down the anagrams I think of in the document jumblestheclown since 2021.
+Jumbles was born in 2021, my beloved way to write down the anagrams I think of.
 I wanted to get practice with pandas, and I was curious about certain statistics related to my document of anagrams.
 And so, jumblestherepo was born, as a way for me to gain further insights into my quest for anagrams.

 # Requirements
 Python 3.11